westonnelson/LayerZero_V2_OFT_Example_Deployments/README.md

 ---

-Some additional points for developers/builders be aware of when deploying your LZ V2 OFT or working through troubleshooting:
+Some additional points for developers/builders to be aware of when deploying your LZ V2 OFT or working through troubleshooting:

-In order:
+# In order:

 - start with `npx create-lz-app-oapp@latest`
 - use pnpm as your package manager